itssourav27/itssourav27/README.md

 ## 🙋‍♂️ About Me

-Highly motivated third-year Computer Science Engineering student eager to apply and enhance programming and machine learning skills in real-world settings.
-I thrive on contributing to innovative projects and enjoy collaborative development environments.
-My interests span AI, ML, NLP, and building robust, user-friendly web solutions.
+Computer Science engineering student and aspiring full-stack web developer with practical experience in frontend and backend development.
+Proficient in React.js, JavaScript, HTML, CSS, Node.js, and Flask.
+Passionate about building responsive web applications, learning modern frameworks, and utilizing my skills to help create real-world applications while working collaboratively in a team environment.

 ---

 ## 💼 Experience

-- **Machine Learning Intern – IIT Jammu**
+- **ML Research Intern – IIT Jammu**
   *Jan 2025 – Feb 2025*
   - Gained hands-on experience in ML and NLP, focusing on model training, embedding extraction, and optimization.
   - Developed, tested, and optimized AI models for real-world challenges.

-- **AI/ML Intern – NIT Patna**
+- **NLP Research Intern – NIT Patna**
   *Jun 2024 – Jul 2024*
   - Implemented sentiment analysis models for Amazon product reviews using NLP.
   - Worked on text preprocessing, tokenization, and ML algorithms for opinion mining.